 While relatively new to the corporate hierarchy, Chief Information Security Officers (CISOs) are becoming increasingly integral for ensuring uninterrupted business operations.
-Indeed, the prominence of the position has naturally corresponded to the growing reliance of technology solutions in the modern workplace.
+Indeed, the prominence of the position has naturally corresponded to the growing reliance on technology solutions in the modern workplace.

-To fulfill their principle goals of protecting and maintaining critical enterprise assets, CISOs are being tasked with a broad range of responsibilities, from cybersecurity response to data privacy and information security.
+To fulfill their principal goals of protecting and maintaining critical enterprise assets, CISOs are being tasked with a broad range of responsibilities, from cybersecurity response to data privacy and information security.
 It’s now common to see a CISO in charge of virtually all facets of an organization’s information risk management strategy.

 There are many ways that a company’s information security can be compromised, many of them largely outside the CISOs control.
 With that said, the most effective CISOs keep their finger on the pulse of prevailing information technology (IT) trends and deploy solutions to help stay ahead of the most common dangers.

 The increasing prevalence of cyberattacks is generally the top concern for CISOs and the drive for most of their day-to-day efforts.
 Few other threats pose a greater risk to a company’s revenue stream, brand value, and general operational capacity.